Annalouu/conversions/README.md

   end
 end

-- Getting the Job Event
+- Getting the Job Event -- When the job gets updated.

 ---@return string JobEvent The event to listen for when the player changes job function GetJobEvent()